Phillips West Real Estate - Minneapolis MN

 For additional info on any of these Phillips West real estate listings, click the "Request More Information" button located on the detail page of each property.
 In addition, we can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.

-And, for your convenience, register for a free account to automatically receive email alerts whenever new Phillips West homes for sale come on the market that match your specific criteria and save your favorite properties for quick access.
+And, for your convenience, register for a free account to automatically receive email alerts whenever new Phillips West homes for sale come on the market that matches your specific criteria and save your favorite properties for quick access.